udacity/create-your-own-adventure/english/run/run.md

 You realize Lego Engineering may not have been the best choice in majors...
 But first, let me take a selfie.
 That's so ratchet..
+After the battle, legend has it that the Greek messenger Pheidippides ran from the battlefield at Marathon to Athens in order to relay news of the victory.
+He only said, “We were victorious!” and collapsed and died from exhaustion.